Hernia Keyhole Surgery

 performed laparoscopically or robotically

 Inguinal Hernias (groin)

 The pictures below are an example of a keyhole repair of a very large hernia following a large incision for abdominal surgery prior to this complication.
-The surgery to repair the hernia was performed 10 years ago and the repairs remain intact.
+The surgery to repair the hernia was performed 10 years ago and the repairs remains intact.
 The large scar in the middle is from the original surgery.
-The hernia was repaired through very small keyhole surgery cuts barely visible on the ides of the patient’s abdomen.
+The hernia was repaired through very small keyhole surgery cuts barely visible on the sides of the patient’s abdomen.